Skip to Content

 2. Parking

 There’s a mid-sized car park just off the main route (the A2), shortly after Whitepark Bay Beach here.
-First, you’ll see a small lay-by and viewpoint, then after a cluster of white buildings, the car park is directly on your left.
 From the car park, you’ll find a short path that takes you to the castle.

-Even though the walk from the car park is pretty short, the going can be pretty boggy, especially if it’s been raining recently.
-You’ll definitely benefit from a good pair of walking boots, although an old pair of trainers will suffice if you don’t mind them getting muddy.
+Even though the walk from the car park is short, the ground can be pretty boggy, especially if it’s been raining recently.
+You’ll benefit from a good pair of walking boots, although an old pair of trainers will suffice.

 The history of Dunseverick Castle